THERAPY AND COUNSELING

 We offer mental health counseling and therapy in Seattle and Mukilteo.
 Substance use disorder assessments and treatment are available at our Seattle location.
 Individuals who are working with a therapist at Ryther can access services offered by psychiatric ARNP's at Ryther's Seattle office.

 Ryther accepts Medicaid for King County residents.
 This includes Apple Health and all Medicaid MCOs: Molina, United Health Care, Amerigroup, Community Health Plan of Washington, and Coordinated Care.
 Unfortunately, we cannot accept Medicaid for residents outside of King County unless the individual is or was a ward of the state.
 If you have questions about whether or not your insurance is accepted, please give us a call and we can check for you.
 For commercially insured clients Ryther will submit claims on your behalf.

 Ryther’s group therapy utilizes effective, evidence-based techniques.
-Groups are offered in Seattle only at this time.
+Groups are offered virtually or in person at Ryther's main campus.
 To be eligible for any group, your child, adolescent, or young adult must first be seeing a Ryther therapist.
 Learn more here.